broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-workspace-description.md

 - Reblocked single sample GVCF files (`input_vcfs`)
 - GVCF index files (`input_vcf_indexes`)

+To see details about input requirements, see [Run Your Own Samples](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/beta_docs/run-your-own-samples.md).
 Example GVCF and index files in the Data tab of this workspace are hosted in a public Google bucket and links are provided in the sample data table.

-While the GVS workflow has been tested with 100,000 single sample GVCF files as input, only datasets of up to 10,000 files are being used for beta testing.
+While the GVS has been tested with 250,000 single sample genome GVCF files as input, only datasets of up to 25,000 genomes are being used for beta testing.

 ### What does it return as output?

-The following files are stored in the workspace Google bucket and links to the files are written to the `sample_set` data table:
+The following files are stored in the workspace workflow execution bucket under Data>Files, or the google bucket specified in the inputs.

 - Sharded joint VCF files, index files, the interval lists for each sharded VCF, and a list of the sample names included in the callset.
 - Size of output VCF files in megabytes